Tanger Med

 Tanger Med also consists of an industrial platform for 1100 companies, representing an annual export business of €8Bn in 2020. operating in various sectors such as automotive, aeronautics, food processing, logistics and textiles.

 Overview

-The Tanger Med Project is the largest port in Africa.
+The Tanger Med Project is the largest port in Africa and the Mediterranean Sea.
 The project is a strategic priority of the Moroccan government for the economic and social development of the North Morocco region.
 It is part of the economic policy orienting Morocco towards exports, based on eight clearly identified export sectors, with particular emphasis on the free trade agreement with the European Union to be implemented by 2012.